G2projects/medulloblastoma/README.md

   -c CHROM, --chrom CHROM
                         Chromosome field. (default: 1)

   -n NA, --na NA        Value to be substituted to NAs.
                         This argument may take either numbers or strings. (default: 0)

   -s SEPARATOR, --separator SEPARATOR
-                        Field separator. (default: " ")
+                        Field separator. (default: "\t")

   -H, --noheader        Enable if the input file has no header. (default: False)